-Downtown On the Go presents the Transportation Innovator Awards annually to acknowledge and celebrate work being done that helps meet the Downtown On the Go goal of reducing the number of single-occupancy vehicles by 11 percent in downtown Tacoma.
-Nominees are selected for one of five awards, based on the five categories.
+Downtown On the Go presents the Transportation Innovator Awards annually to acknowledge and celebrate work being done that helps meet the Downtown On the Go goal of reducing the number of single-occupancy vehicles in downtown Tacoma.
+Nominees are selected for one of four awards, based on the four categories.

 2018 Award Winners:

 Tacoma Creates: Tacoma creates is committed to including transportation equity in their proposal to fund and elevate arts and culture in Tacoma.
 They envision a community where access to arts programing is not dictated by where you live.
 Their innovative inclusion of transportation means that our most vulnerable community members will have more opportunities to be a part of Tacoma’s arts and cultural resources.

 Mayor Victoria Woodards (City of Tacoma): The mayor, recently exposed to the joys and benefits of riding bikes, has embraced this not only personally, but as a vital part of a multimodal community.
 One only has to look all over the streets of Tacoma to see lime and what she has actively supported.

 BIG STEP/BOLD PROGRAM

 Tacoma to Puyallup Cohort: The Tacoma to Puyallup Cohort has taken on a challenging but extremely impactful mission of connecting a crucial part of the Tahoma to Tacoma trail network.
 This cohort took large steps this year to move forward on this work.
 As a group they travelled to Copenhagen to take a master class and learn from Danish and Swedish counterparts.
 They have created a plan to move this project forward, and after returning, have hit the ground running (and biking) to make this connection a reality.